-- Workplace surveys confirm that one of the most important elements of job satisfaction is a positive relationship between a supervisor and employee.
+- Workplace surveys confirm that one of the most important elements of job satisfaction is a positive relationship between supervisor and employee.

-2015 Product Features
+2016 Product Features

-- Hallmark offers more than 56 National Boss Day cards.
-Cards range in price from $1.99 to $4.99.
+- Hallmark offers more than 50 National Boss Day cards.
+Cards are available in stores and online with prices starting at $2.

-- HallmarkEcards.com also offers National Boss Day ecards, available with a subscription.
+- HallmarkeCards.com also offers National Boss Day eCards, available with a subscription.

 National Boss Day began in 1958 when Patricia Bays Haroski, then an employee at State Farm Insurance Company in Deerfield, Ill., registered the holiday with the U.S. Chamber of Commerce.
 Ms. Haroski chose Oct.
 16, her father’s birthday, as the date for National Boss Day because she felt he was an exemplary boss.
 (If the holiday falls on a weekend, it is celebrated on the closest work day.)

 National Boss Day has become an international celebration in recent years and now is observed in countries such as England, Australia and South Africa.